A nude woman frolics in silhouette as clothed men sleuth about, guns in hand and feet in chase. These images introduce The Spy Who Loved Me.

 Some men may think objectifying women is a harmless pleasure, but the Penn State study and others suggest it’s a buzzkill.
 Think this information could spur a movement to end objectification?

-Tags: body image, Briana Banks, Caroline Heldman, feminism, Gary Brooks, Mark Swartz, Masters and Johnson, men, men's health, objectification, Pamela Paul, Pornified, pornography, psychology, self-objectification, sex, sexuality, social psychology, women
+Tags: body image, Briana Banks, Caroline Heldman, feminism, Gary Brooks, Mark Swartz, Masters and Johnson, men, men's health, objectification, Pamela Paul, Pornified, pornography, psychology, self-objectification, sex and sexuality, sexuality, social psychology, women

 Jaycee Dugard told Diane Sawyer in an ABC interview that after kidnapping her, Nancy Garrido was intensely jealous.
 So why did she do it?
 Beyond the question of how she could commit such an atrocious crime, I’d like to focus on why Nancy Garrido made herself miserable by actively acquiring a sexual rival.